 Don’t worry!
 Skin mites sound a lot scarier than they are.
 Demodex mites are found on all human skin.
 They’re a natural part of the microbiome!
 Demodex folliculorum live in the hair follicles, mainly on the face, and in the meibomian glands of the eyelids.
 Demodex brevis live in the sebaceous glands of the skin.

-Research shows that an increased number of Demodex folliculorum are found in people with rosacea.
+Research shows that an increased number of Demodex folliculorum are found in people with rosacea-prone skin.
 Demodex are thought to contribute to an immune response that causes inflammation, leading to facial redness.
-A specific bacteria called Bacillus oleronius has been located in these mites, which means as mites increase, so does this bacteria.
-Newer research proposes this may be the key to the true connection between mites and facial redness…

 Whether from dry air, overwashing, excess sun exposure, drying ingredients in topical products, chlorine, or any other factor, dry skin on your face can leave you looking flushed.
 Luckily in most cases, dryness is easy to combat with an effective moisturizer.
 Keeping your skin hydrated is a critical part of skin health.
 That’s why providing moisture back to the skin was one of our key concerns when formulating GladSkin Redness Relief Cream.
 You get effective moisture without preservatives, sulfates, parabens, or fragrances.
 Just healthy moisture!
 Learn more here.

 At the root of many of these facial redness causes is inflammation.
 Short-term (or acute) inflammation is healthy; it’s your body’s natural process of trying to protect itself.
 However, long-term inflammation as a result of an imbalance in the skin microbiome, overgrowth of skin mites, poor gut health, or repeated exposure to triggering environments or products leads to trouble… like chronic facial redness.